EU, AstraZeneca both claim win in vaccine delivery legal dispute | DW | 18.06.2021

 The EU had sought 90 million doses in the second quarter.

-The EU had accused AstraZeneca — which worked with Oxford University in developing its vaccine — of favoring the United Kingdom in its deliveries.
+The EU had accused AstraZeneca — which worked with Oxford University to develop its vaccine — of favoring the United Kingdom in its deliveries.

 An EU lawyer told reporters that AstraZeneca would remain bound to do its best to deliver 300 million doses to the EU, without a precise timetable.

-A new hearing could be held in September if the European Commission was not satisfied.
+A new hearing could be held in September if the European Commission is not satisfied.

 The pharmaceutical giant hailed the ruling, saying that the court "acknowledged that the difficulties experienced by AstraZeneca in this unprecedented situation had a substantial impact on the delay."